native voices endowment

 (If you're looking for the Language Legacies grants page, click here.)

-Grants are available for work on documentation and revitalization of the languages of these tribes (see below for list of eligible tribes and languages).
+Grants are available for work on documentation and revitalization of the languages of these tribes (see below for list of eligible languages).
 Applicants (Principal Investigators) must be enrolled tribal members or employees of tribal colleges.
 Scholarships for academic work in linguistics or a Native language, or for Master/Apprentice programs are also available for tribal members.

 To learn more about the Lewis and Clark Bicentennial Exhibit, please visit www.lewisandclarkexhibit.org/index_flash.html.